 We hear this often with call tracking, for example.

-This bonus section is designed to help you convince your boss that call tracking is a worthwhile investment for your company.
+This bonus section is designed to help you convince your boss to invest in call tracking is a worthwhile investment for your company.

 Your goal is to demonstrate that call tracking:

 It is an indispensable tool for your team.